-Hallmark’s newest Countdown to Christmas movie, Switched for Christmas, features a Hallmark favorite, Candace Cameron Bure.
+Hallmark’s 2017 Countdown to Christmas movie, Switched for Christmas, features a Hallmark favorite, Candace Cameron Bure.
 So of course, Hallmark will pull out all the stops for a movie where she plays twins!
 But when was Switched for Christmas (formerly called Christmas Sister Swap) filmed and where?
 Although many Hallmark Christmas movies are filmed in Canada, that’s not the case with Switched for Christmas.

 Switched for Christmas was filmed in Utah, including Payson, Draper, and Salt Lake City (including the Salt Lake Fairgrounds and downtown Salt Lake.)
-The movie was filmed from late September to mid October.
+The movie was filmed from late September to mid-October.

 You can read a casting call from Salt Lake City here.
 Interestingly, early casting calls indicated that Lacey Chabert would be starring in the movie too, but that might have been an error.
 Chabert instead starred in The Sweetest Christmas, which has already aired and was an absolutely delightful movie.
 The casting call was looking for extras, both male and female, from ages 5 to 60.

 You can see other casting calls for the movie here.
 They include the following interesting tidbits about the movie:

 - On October 13, ice skaters with a lot of experience were needed for filming in Salt Lake City, between the ages of 16 and 22.

 - An earlier call requested cars 1997 and older for a shoot as part of the movie.
 A call for October 10 requested extra to play “hipster/executive type,” ages 23 to 45, in Draper, Utah.